DocsInternal-Kore/FlutterKoreSocketPlugin/README.md

 ```

 7) When user wants to send any message to bot below method can be used.
-We can add context data as well in this method as key, value pair
+We can add context data as well in this method as key, value pair.
+   This method verifies the bot connection is active or not, If active sends the message if not sends a call back to prarent app and tries to reconnect the bot connection
+   and sends the message to bot.
 ```
 “_callSendmethod” can be changed as per requirement.
 Future<void> _callSendmethod(msg) async {